logicent/crudle/README.md

 **Components**

-_Main module_ - to manage the core app-level interaction like authentication
-- **Home** - view the default workspace customized to show shortcuts and data widgets
-- **Dashboard** - view the dashboards created using the dashboard + data widget tools
-- **Report** - view the reports created using the report builder to show query result

 _Setup module_ - to provide visibility and customization tools for end-users
 - **System** - configure general settings and layout (UI) preferences and menus
 - **Data Tool** - import and/or export data, create/modify domain master models